evenmn/sharpness/README.md

                         name of output file visualization
 ```

+Note that with the `--heatmap` option, each metric will be computed on small, overlapping tiles across the image; by default, these tiles will be square with side length equal to ~1/8th the width of the input image, and the stride for these tiles will be 1/4 the side length of the tile.
+The image will also be padded using the "reflect" method by a number of pixels equal to ~1/16th the width of the input image.
+These parameters are adjustable by editing the appropriate function in `__init__.py`.

 #### Examples

 Generate synthetic data, apply a blurring transformation, compute all metrics, and visualize/save the output.